DavidRandallPeters/3DModeling/3D_002_Substance.md

 ### Common pivots

-This next bit isn't for the benfit of Substance but for your chosen game engine - in this case, Unreal.
+This next bit isn't for the benfit of Substance but for your chosen game engine (in this case, Unreal) - and whomever in the production line is responsible for assembling props.

 It isn't even necessary for this *particular* model as it's made of only one component.

 *BUT* - please bear with me.
 This is a good habit to get into for the purposes of assembling complex models (with multiple components) quickly, in-engine.

-Imagine you have a table asset with a bunch of beer mugs and swords on it.
+Imagine you have a table asset that has a bunch of beer mugs and swords on it (let's assume that these can't be picked up - this approach is irrelevant for collectible items).
 These are bound to be separate components (and ultimately separate 3D assets) - not least because the contents of the table may vary from scene to scene (or from table to table).

-To assist with rapid assembly in-engine, we can establish common pivot points here in Maya - meaning that we can literally drag and drop each varied (and variable) asset - and they'll assemble perfectly without fiddly intervention.
-Combinations can then be saved as varied Prefabs (Unity) or Blueprints (Unreal).
+To assist with rapid assembly in-engine, we can establish common pivot points here in Maya - meaning that we can literally drag and drop each varied (and variable) asset and they'll assemble perfectly without fiddly manipulation.
+Table/item combinations can then be saved as varied Prefabs (Unity) or Blueprints (Unreal).

 <br>